Multi-variate correlation and mixtures of product measures: Introduction

 Let $(\O,\F)$ be a measurable space and $K$ a standard Borel space.
 We assume familiarity with the notion of a kernel from $\O$ to $K$.
 We usually denote such a kernel by $\o \mapsto \mu_\o$ or something similar.
 Given such a kernel and also a probability measure $P$ on $\O$, the resulting \textbf{mixture} is the measure $\mu$ on $K$ defined by

 If $\mu_\bullet$ and $P$ are as above, then they also define a measure on the product space $(\O\times K,\F\otimes \B_K)$: the measure of $E \in \F\otimes \B_K$ is

 The correctness of this definition is a standard extension of the proof of Fubini's theorem: see, for instance,~\cite[Theorem 10.2.1(II)]{Dud--book}.
-We denote this measure by $P \ltimes \mu_\bullet$.
-It may also be described as the mixture of the measure $P$ and the $(\O\times K)$-valued kernel $\o \mapsto \delta_\o\times \mu_\o$.
+We denote this new measure by $P \ltimes \mu_\bullet$.
+It may also be described as the mixture obtained from the measure $P$ and the $(\O\times K)$-valued kernel $\o \mapsto \delta_\o\times \mu_\o$.
 The marginal of $P\ltimes \mu_\bullet$ on the $K$-coordinate is precisely the mixture~\eqref{eq:mix}.

 Since $K$ is standard Borel, any probability measure $\l$ on $(\O\times K,\F\otimes \B_K)$ can be written as $P\ltimes \mu_\bullet$ in an essentially unique way.
-In this representation, $P$ is simply the marginal of $\l$ on $\O$, and then $\mu_\o$ is unique up to agreement $P$-almost everywhere.
+In this representation, $P$ is simply the marginal of $\l$ on $\O$, and then $\mu_\o$ is unique up to agreement for $P$-almost every $\o$.
 These assertions are the existence and uniqueness parts of the measure disintegration theorem: see, for instance,~\cite[Theorem 10.2.2]{Dud--book}.

-When $\mu \in \Pr(K)$ is represented by the mixture~\eqref{eq:mix}, a \textbf{randomization} of that mixture is any pair of random variables $(Y,X)$ on some background probability space whose joint distribution is $P \ltimes \mu_\bullet$ (so $Y$ takes values in $\O$ and $X$ in $K$).
+When $\mu \in \Pr(K)$ is represented by the mixture~\eqref{eq:mix}, a \textbf{randomization} of that mixture is any pair of random variables $(Y,X)$ on some background probability space whose joint distribution is $P \ltimes \mu_\bullet$ (so $Y$ takes values in $\O$ and $X$ takes values in $K$).
 We invoke randomizations a few times below, because some information theoretic quantities are more easily described in terms of random variables, even though they depend only on the distributions of those random variables.